mominul37/GreenWorldplantproject3721/README.md

 #### 1) What is the difference between var, let, and const?
+  var:function-scoped,redeclare allowed,reassign allowed, hoisted but undefined.
+  let:Block-scoped,Redeclare not allowed,reassign allowed,hoisted but TDZ(Temporal Dead Zone).
+  const::Block-scoped,Redeclare not allowed,reassign not allowed,when value not change.

 #### 2) What is the difference between map(), forEach(), and filter()?
+forEach(): Used to perform an operation on each element of an array.
+It does not return anything (always returns undefined).

+map(): Used to perform an operation on each element of an array and create a new array with the results.

+filter(): Used to select elements from an array that meet a certain condition.
+It returns a new array containing only the elements that satisfy the condition.

 #### 3) What are arrow functions in ES6?
+Arrow Function: A new syntax introduced in ES6 (ECMAScript 2015) that makes writing functions shorter and simpler.
 #### 4) How does destructuring assignment work in ES6?
+Destructuring assignment is a powerful feature in ES6 that allows you to easily extract values from arrays or objects and assign them to variables.
 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?
+Template literals are a new feature in ES6 that make it easier to create strings and include dynamic values directly within them.

+the difference between template literals and traditional string concatenation clearly:

 ## ⚙️ Functionalities